 The beauty of a digital app like Seesaw is the ease of communicating and sharing students learning experiences with their parents and guardians.
 Each student gets their very own profile and can add learning experiences and even record what they have learned during an activity.
 This can then be shared with their parents.

 Parents who have downloaded the Seesaw app will be notified of their own child’s work.
 Parents can comment on the photos as well!

 Thanks to teaching_travels for providing this example of one of her students celebrating a success with their parents!

 Reading and Fluency Tool

 This is one of my most favorite tools in the Seesaw app, especially for those children who don’t really like to read aloud in front of a group.

-- Students can simply find a quiet space to sit and record their voice as they read aloud to themselves!
+- Students can simply find a quiet space to sit and record their voices as they read aloud to themselves.

 - Get them to work with a buddy to give each other peer evaluations.